RustScan/RustScan/README.md

 https://github.com/RustScan/RustScan

 USAGE:
-    rustscan [FLAGS] [OPTIONS] <ips-or-hosts>... [-- <command>...]
+    rustscan [FLAGS] [OPTIONS] [ips-or-hosts]... [-- <command>...]

 FLAGS:
-    -a, --accessible
-    -h, --help          Prints help information
+        --accessible       Accessible mode.
+Turns off features which negatively affect screen readers -h, --help             Prints help information
-    -q, --quiet         Quiet mode.
+    -i, --ignore-config    Whether to ignore the configuration file or not -q, --quiet            Quiet mode.
 Only output the ports.
 No Nmap.
 Useful for grep or outputting to a file -V, --version          Prints version information

 OPTIONS:
     -b, --batch-size <batch-size>    The batch size for port scanning, it increases or slows the speed of scanning.
                                      Depends on the open file limit of your OS.
 If you do 65535 it will do every port at the same time.
 Although, your OS may not support this [default: 4500] -p, --ports <ports>...
 A list of comma separed ports to be scanned.
-Example: 80,443,8080.
-    -r, --range <range>              A range of ports with format start-end.
+Example: 80,443,8080 -r, --range <range>              A range of ports with format start-end.
 Example: 1-1000 --scan-order <scan-order>    The order of scanning to be performed.
 The "serial" option will scan ports in ascending order while the "random" option will scan ports randomly [default: